 On basis of his inspiration by indigenous cultures, his own engagement in artmaking and teaching, and the experience of living close to wilderness in Sweden, Jan’s interest has moved to art as a mode to connect with what David Abram aptly called “the more-than-human-world.”
 One of his research interests is the tension between trying to open the senses whilst coping with the enormity of the current ecological crisis – an issue all the more pressing when engaging in arts-based environmental education activities with young people.

-I am council member of the Hardanger Academy for Peace, Development and Environment in Jondal, Norway.
-I am also content editor for the forthcoming online project OpenAirPhilosophy which will make the writings of Norwegian ecophilosophers Arne Naess, Sigmund Kvaløy Setreng and Peter Wessel Zapffe available to a broad international audience.
-For the new issue of the Arts and Teaching Journal, Artizein, which will thematize the triad of art, education, and the natural environment.
+Presently, Jan van Boeckel is content editor for the forthcoming online project OpenAirPhilosophy which will make the writings of Norwegian ecophilosophers Arne Naess, Sigmund Kvaløy Setreng and Peter Wessel Zapffe available to a broad international audience.
+For the new issue of the Arts and Teaching Journal Artizein, Jan acts as guest editor-in-chief.
+The forthcoming edition will thematize the triad of art, education, and the natural environment.

 On an ongoing basis, Jan van Boeckel participates in and contributes to sessions of ArtEZ International Research school (AIR) in Arnhem, the Netherlands, on artistic research.